Chapter 5. Best practices for running containers by using local sources

 Verification

-• The disk image build process should now be able to access internal certificates.
+• The disk image build process can access internal certificates.

 Include instructions to install custom certificate roots with a Containerfile.